 Submit Your Research

-This conference has always been held on the University of Malta campus in Gozo.
-However, due to the growing number of delegates and space limitations on campus, the conference moved in 2013 to the Excelsior.
+This conference had always been held on the University of Malta campus in Gozo.
+However, due to the growing number of delegates and space limitations on campus, the conference moved in 2013 to the Excelsior in Malta.
+This move would not have materialized without the assistance of Maltese academic Dr. Ernest Azzopardi who had first experienced an IJAS conference in Florence.

 To submit your abstract for presentation at this conference, click here.